Gonxis/coding-exercise/README.md

 I installed some tools in the project, so we can run the different tests of it:

     Jest: a test runner based on Jasmine
-    Babel: to transpile ECMAScript 2021 code to ECMAScript 5 (or at least ECMAScript 2016)
+    Babel: to transpile ECMAScript 2016 code to ECMAScript 5

 It can be installed running this command within the project root directory: